 During the period 1955-58, a split emerged in the highest levels of the Chinese Communist Party on another issue as well.
 A majority on the Central Committee favored continuing to follow the Soviet model of industrialization that had been implemented during the previous four years in China.
 The Soviet model emphasized investment in heavy industry.
 In contrast, Mao favored an alternative model of rural industrial development.
 In Mao’s vision, rural labor would be mobilized to develop labor-intensive, light, and small to medium industry, which would be connected to agricultural production (such as crop processing, tool manufacturing, small chemical and fertilizer plants), and which that would produce inexpensive consumer goods for peasant consumption.
-Mao’s proposal projected a radical decentralization of the economy that would favor the development of relatively autonomous local communities, in which peasants and workers themselves will master modern technology.
-And it implied as well a reduction of urban—rural inequality (Meisner, 1999:162, 169-70, 178, 198-99, 207-9, 212, 358-59).
+Mao’s proposal projected a radical decentralization of the economy that would favor the development of relatively autonomous local communities, in which peasants and workers themselves would master modern technology.
+And it implied as well a reduction of urban-rural inequality (Meisner, 1999:162, 169-70, 178, 198-99, 207-9, 212, 358-59).

 In 1956, Mao called for the abandonment of the Soviet model, in order to break the bureaucratization that it had fostered (Meisner, 1999:156, 161).
 He criticized the Party’s proposed Second Five Year Plan, scheduled to begin in 1958, for its emphasis on heavy industry and urban industrialization, which, he believed, “implied a further expansion and proliferation of bureaucracy and the solidification of professional and bureaucratic elites, an increasing gap between the modernizing cities and the backward countryside, . . . and a further decay of ideology” (Meisner, 1999:169).